Lean Production and Leadership – OPERATIONAL EXCELLENCE of Companies in Japan

 • In-depth visits: Extensive factory tours, including live presentations of Kaizen activities; these visits are sometimes much longer than the typical 2-hour visits organised by other operators

-• Practice-oriented: One-day Kaizen training session led by former Toyota TPS trainers – with guaranteed aha! effects for all participants
+• Focus on the how: One-day Kaizen training session led by former Toyota TPS trainers – with guaranteed aha! effects for all participants

-• Powerful inspiration: Face-to-face interaction with 'LEAN Leaders' and 'Kaizen Managers' – gain insight into their 'toolboxes' and how they approach leadership in practice
+• Impactful encounters: with 'LEAN Leaders' and 'Kaizen Managers' – insight into their 'toolboxes' and how they approach leadership in practice

 Back in 2016 I was able to take part in the insightful Learning Journey to Japan.
 During these eight days RD interlogue presents an impressive selection of companies displaying consistent implementation of lean and kaizen – especially with regards to the importance of soft factors such as mindset, culture and leadership.
 Since then we have been focusing much more on the 'left / right side of the brain'.
 We have not only implemented the lessons learned at Volkswagen, but also very consistently here at Bentley, with great results.